-NASCAR is known around the world as one of America’s, and particularly the South’s, favorite pastimes.
+NASCAR betting is known around the world as one of America’s, and particularly the South’s, favorite pastimes.
 The National Association for Stock Car Auto Racing sanctions over 1,500 races per year at over 100 race tracks in 48 states.
 Like any other sport, NASCAR betting is just as popular as betting on any other race.
 In this guide we bring you the latest NASCAR odds, the best NASCAR betting sites, strategies, and more!

 There are so many races throughout the season, that it‘s never been easier to bet on NASCAR online.
 We will cover them all and post updated odds of each race as they come in.
-The next big NASCAR meet is the Folds of Honor 500, which takes place on Saturday, June 6 at the Atlanta Motor Speedway.
-The following odds tables for NASCAR Cup Series Championship 2024 odds were last updated on July 3, 2020:
+The following odds tables for NASCAR Cup Series Championship 2024 odds were last updated on November 14, 2023:

 There are 23 official NASCAR race tracks in the United States that bring in tens of thousands of spectators each race day: